awsdocs/aws-elemental-mediapackage-user-guide/doc_source/supported-inputs-ltov.md

 ## Supported input types<a name="supported-types-ltov"></a>

-These are the input types that AWS Elemental MediaPackage supports for live\-to\-VOD assets\.
+These are the input types that MediaPackage supports for live\-to\-VOD assets\.

 | MediaPackage input type | Use case |